qi7chen/WinsockTut/readme.md

-# WinsockExamples
+# WinsockTut

-WinsockExamples shows usage of different winsock I/O models, with each implemented a simple echo server.
+Winsock tutorial and examples with a simple echo server, showing usage of different winsock I/O strategies.

 ### Build